Tell us what you think about Portsmouth

 HOW much do you love your city?
-And what could be done to improve it as a place in which you work, rest and play?
+And what could be done to improve it as a place for work, rest and play?

-We want to know the answers to these questions and more as we launch our big city survey for Portsmouth.
+We want to know the answers to these questions and more in our big city survey for Portsmouth.

 We want to get under the skin of the city and find out what you think makes it tick – and what ticks you off.